Didier Quillot

-Didier Quillot (born 18 May 1959) is a French businessman, and a former Chief Executive of Orange France (subsidiary of France Télécom), and since 2016 the Chief Executive of France's Ligue de Football Professionnel.
+Didier Quillot (/fr/; born 18 May 1959) is a French businessman, and a former Chief Executive of Orange France (subsidiary of France Télécom), and since 2016 the Chief Executive of France's Ligue de Football Professionnel.

 Early life

 He was born in Mas-Grenier, Tarn-et-Garonne, in the Occitanie region of France.
 He gained a diploma in Electronic Engineering from Institut national des sciences appliquées de Toulouse (INSA Toulouse), part of Toulouse Tech.
 He gained a further degree from the Institut d'administration des entreprises de Paris.

 Career

 France Télécom

 He joined France Télécom in 1994.
 From 2001 to 2006 he was the Chief Executive of Orange France, the mobile phone network of France Télécom.

 Ligue de Football Professionnel

 He became Chief Executive of the Ligue de Football Professionnel in March 2016.